 International child abduction occurs when a child is taken out of Australia by a parent without permission.
 It can also occur in cases where foreign children are removed from their countries of origin to Australia.
 Child abduction is usually done by stealth and before the other parent becomes aware of the intention to leave Australia.
 The key element is that the child was taken out of a country where he or she was ‘habitually resident’.

-Many countries are a signatory to the Hague Convention regarding child abduction.
-This is a legal treaty signed by countries in which they agree to assist one another.
+Many countries are a signatories to the Hague Convention regarding child abduction.
+This is a treaty in which signatories agree agree to assist one another.
 Australia is a signatory to the Convention, as are many Asian countries, most of Europe including the UK, and the US.
 Some countries are not signatories to the Hague Convention – for example, Lebanon.

-If a child normally lives in Australia, and is abducted overseas to a Hague Convention country (say Germany), then the ‘Central Authority’ in Australia works with the ‘Central Authority’ in Germany to recover the child back to the country where the child was ‘habitually resident’ at the time of the abduction.
+If a child normally lives in Australia and is abducted overseas to a Hague Convention country, then the ‘Central Authority’ in Australia works with the ‘Central Authority’ in Germany to recover the child back to the country where the child was ‘habitually resident’ at the time of the abduction.

-If the child was abducted to a non-Hague Convention country, say Lebanon for example, the Australian court needs to decide first if Australia is the appropriate place to determine the issues (eg, who the child should live with).
+If a child is abducted to a non-Hague Convention country, the Australian court needs to decide first if Australia is the appropriate place to determine the issues (eg, who the child should live with).
 Sometimes a foreign court order will be made before the Federal Circuit and Family Court of Australia can decide where the child should live.
 In such cases, the Federal Circuit and Family Court of Australia may recognise the foreign order and take no further action.

 At other times the Australian parent left behind can get an order in Australia which prevents a foreign court making an order about the child (by getting an order that the abducting parent does not start or continue a case overseas).